Sunday, September 21, 2008

-Plastic Little; Animated fantasy action, Japan, 1994; D: Satoshi Urushihara, Kinji Yoshimoto, S: Yuriko Sezaki, Hekiru Shiina, Kappei Yamaguchi
+Plastic Little; animated science-fiction action, Japan, 1994; D: Satoshi Urushihara, Kinji Yoshimoto, S: Yuriko Sezaki, Hekiru Shiina, Kappei Yamaguchi

 Sometime, somewhere: the dashing but cynical Tita wakes up in her bed, ready for a new day as captain of a spaceship that captures exotic creatures of some planet.
 One day, while shopping, she rescues a girl from the army.
 The girl is Elyse, the daughter of a scientist who was killed because he discovered a mighty weapon, which commander Guizel wants to use to gain control over the planet: Tita has compassion for her since she herself lost her father when she was little.
 Together they take a bath and become friends, running away from the military.
 Although it's now an "enemy" of the country, Tita's organization still manages to save Elyse and destroy the weapon.